-- 17. The CMA considers that on the basis of the information available to it, a review of the Undertakings would represent an administrative priority at the current time for the following reasons: - (a) In relation to impact, the CMA considers that this is an important and valuable sector, with a large number of consumers using Pay TV services. - (b) Concerning strategic significance, the CMA notes that this review is in line with its statutory duty to keep remedies such as this under review.
-It also notes that given the age of this particular remedy in such a significant sector, carrying out a review to determine whether the Undertakings remain appropriate would appear strategically significant and desirable. - (c) The risk from the review appears low, and the information received from this Invitation to Comment should allow the CMA to understand the value of the Undertakings to stakeholders in the sector. - (d) The resourcing requirement for this review appears moderate and proportionate to the size of the sector and the complexity of the Undertakings.
+- 18. On the basis of the information available to it, the CMA has decided that the launch of a review of the Undertakings is an administrative priority at the current time for the following reasons: - (a) In relation to impact, the CMA considers that this is an important and valuable sector of the economy, with a large number of consumers using Pay TV services. - (b) Concerning strategic significance, the CMA notes that this review is in line with its statutory duty to keep remedies such as this under review.
+It also notes that, given the age of this particular remedy in such a significant sector, carrying out a review to determine whether the Undertakings remain appropriate is strategically significant and desirable. - (c) The risk from the review is low. - (d) The resourcing requirement for this review is moderate and proportionate to the size of the sector and the complexity of the Undertakings.